A Foodie’s Long Weekend Road Trip in West Virginia

 Another favorite is The French Goat, a casual French style bistro that makes delicious dishes such as seared pork belly, smoked salmon benedict, croque madame and more.
 They even have an incredible Sunday brunch menu.

 An hour away from Lewisburg, you’ll find Daniel Vineyards a gorgeous family-owned estate winery nestled in the Appalachian Mountains.
 Visit the winery, sip their reds, whites and dessert wines and maybe even stroll the gorgeous property.

 After your mountain town escape, it’s time to head to Shepherdstown, a gorgeous town with colonial ambiance and old-world elegance just a two hours and 25 minutes’ drive away.
-Once in Shepherdstown, stop at Pressed Flour for fresh, handcrafted pastries and breads, breakfast and lunch and locally brewed coffee.
-For dinner visit The Press Room, an upscale restaurant that served American cuisine served with an Italian flair.
-On the menu they have grilled seafood, meats, pasta, oysters and more.
+Once in Shepherdstown, check out the Green Pineapple where you can find authentic Korean fare to fill of your flavor-cravings.
+For dinner, visit The Press Room, an upscale restaurant serving American cuisine served with an Italian flair.
+On the menu find grilled seafood, meats, pasta, oysters and more.
 Wrap your road trip up with something sweet at Shepherdstown Sweet Shop Bakery.

 If this road trip has you ready to head out to find some Almost Heaven flavor, don’t forget to pack your foodie roadmap: our 2021 Vacation Guide.
 Request a free copy today.Find More Restaurants

 This post was last updated on May 25, 2021